 What are the advisor’s responsibilities?

 - Students seek advisors during fall term of junior year, when they are enrolled in H 303: Honors Thesis Orientation with the Honors Director.
 At this stage, the advisor serves as a consultant or mentor — the student’s primary professional contact for content-based guidance.
-Ultimately, the project belongs to the student, and s/he will need to accept responsibility for the planning and work.
+Ultimately, the project belongs to the student, and they will need to accept responsibility for the planning and work.
 But many students find their advisors to be invaluable sources of advice and feedback and, occasionally, motivation and reprimanding, when necessary.

 - During a student’s senior year, the advisor’s role increases in importance.
 They become responsible for providing feedback on the student’s work within a timely manner.
 If professional counsel is the main responsibility during junior year, then draft-planning and -reading are the main responsibilities during senior year.

 - Advisors also provide guidance, when needed, about IRB approval for research involving human subjects.

 - Advisors are also responsible for informing the Honors Director if an honors thesis/senior project is unacceptable.
 The thesis/senior project is “graded” as pass/no credit, and the grade is submitted by the Honors Director.

 How often should advisors and students meet?

 - Some advisors are closely engaged in planning, professional counsel, and deadline-setting.
 Others are more hands-off.
 The student & mentor relationship will vary.